-Developments that provide 100 percent affordable housing are exempt from the City's TDM Program.
-According to the TDM program technical justification, this is because most new affordable housing developments are constructed with little or no off-street parking.
-The technical justification documents research finding that decreased parking availability results in decreased driving, other factors being equal, and concluded that "a reduced Parking Supply is the most effective TDM measure available."
-It is this link between parking supply and driving that provides the justification for excluding 100 percent affordable housing developments from the TDM program.
-However, as noted above, housing occupancy based on unit the number or level of affordable unitsility alone does result in a decrease in driving.
+6- The supporting trip generation and travel demand data is provided in SEIR Appendix C1, Travel Demand Memorandum and driving that provides the justification for excluding 100 percent affordable housing developments from the TDM program.
+However, as noted above, housing occupancy based on unit affordability alone does result in a decrease in driving.
 Accordingly, the SEIR analysis can be assumed to somewhat overstate vehicle trips and VMT and to somewhat understate transit demand.
 However, because the 2019 TIA Guidelines do not quantify the differences in mode split based on affordability, it is not possible to quantify the potential differences using local data.

 The travel demand analysis for the proposed project is therefore conservative in that it assumes the same trip rates and mode splits for market rate and affordable housing.
-This is because it may somewhat overestimate vehicle trips and VMT, thereby somewhat overestimating potential transportation, air quality, and noise effects, but not to unrealistic levels.
+This is because it may somewhat overestimate vehicle trips and VMT, thereby somewhat overestimating potential transportation, air quality, and noise effects but not to unrealistic level.
 These effects could be incrementally overstated because vehicle trips contribute to pedestrian and bicycle potentially hazardous conditions (including those resulting from conflicts due to passenger loading activity), transit delay resulting from congestion, emissions of criteria air pollutants, and traffic noise.
-Of these impacts, the SEIR identified significant and unavoidable impacts related to potentially hazardous conditions (as a result of loading along the existing Lee Avenue) bicycle hazards, transit delay, and emissions of criteria air pollutants.
-Even if the analysis slightly overestimated vehicle trips were changed to account for the overestimation of trips, all of these impacts would remain significant and unavoidable, although their severity could be incrementally reduced.
+Of these impacts, the SEIR identified significant an unavoidable impacts related to potentially hazardous conditions (as a result of loading along the existing Lee Avenue) bicycle hazards, transit delay, and emissions of criteria air pollutants.
+Even if the analysis slightly overestimated vehicle trips, all of these impacts would remain significant and unavoidable, although their severity could be incrementally reduced.
 It is noted that the potential overestimation of vehicle trips would mean that the analysis slightly underestimated transit trips.
 However, increased transit demand would not be an adverse impact and, in fact, would be an environmental benefit of the proposed project.9